Mao-69/phinet/README.md

-# ΦNET — Anonymous Overlay Network
+# ΦNET — Overlay Network

-A Tor-inspired anonymous network rooted in number theory.
+A Tor-inspired network rooted in number theory.
 Identity = a valid ΦNET certificate (untouchable × totient × prime).
 No accounts, no IP identity, no trust.

 ## Architecture